belle2/basf2/analysis/doc/MCMatching.rst

 A reconstructed track can be:

-1) **matched**, the reconstructed track is matched to a true track and it is its best description.
+1) **matched**, the reconstructed track is matched to a true track, and it is its best description.
 2) **clone**, the reconstructed track is matched to a true track, but there is another reconstructed track that better describes the true track (this second reconstructed track will therefore be matched)
 3) **fake**, the reconstructed track is not matched to any true track.
 It can be a beam-background track or a track built out of noise hits in the detector, or a mixture of these two.